raziman18/issadarkthing-journal/content/about.md

 talk with; so yeah this is me rambling about technology in my own blog.

 I am a mechanical engineering student who loves to do programming as a hobby.
-I spend most of my time doiing programming project regardless it was beneficial for me or not.
+I spend most of my time contributing to open source project.